An act of gratitude a day keeps the doctor away

 By Gillian Stavro, PhD, a clinical psychologist at Sharp Neurocognitive Research Center.

 As we age, some decline in memory and thinking is normal.
-These changes may be frustrating but are not necessarily problematic.
+These changes may be frustrating, but they are not necessarily problematic.
 However, when the decline is significant or affects daily functioning, there is more concern about possible dementia.

 The most common cause of dementia is Alzheimer’s disease.
 There is not yet a definitive method to prevent dementia, but research has identified several ways we can help maximize our brain health as we age.